nathanrasami/Bruce-SLAM/README.md

 | `icp_odom_sigmas` halved | **1.26 m** | 6 | best accuracy; best single run at 1.18 m |
 | `min_pcm: 3` | 1.30 m | 3 | **bit-identical across runs** |

-Figures are averaged over repeated runs of each configuration, since a single run is not representative on its own.

-The last row matters: with the default `min_pcm: 2`, marginal loop closures are accepted or rejected depending on callback timing, and the trajectory moves by 1.5 to 2 m between two runs of the same bag.
-Raising the threshold to 3 makes the pipeline deterministic.
+The last row matters.
+With the default `min_pcm: 2`, marginal loop closures are accepted or rejected depending on callback timing.
+Raising the threshold to 3 makes the pipeline deterministic, for 0.04 m of accuracy.
+Prefer it whenever a run has to be reproduced.

 ---